CATIOR/ST-MoE-Orchestrator/README.md

 Born from a simple dream: *what if you could take two AI drafts and merge them into one perfect post?*

 If you write third-person RP with a narrator who controls all characters at once, this gives you the best of both worlds — one model's creativity, another model's consistency, combined into a single polished output.
 The Orchestrator resolves contradictions, keeps the tone, and delivers a post that neither model could produce alone.
+Or maybe you can use it to merge drafts into a final good post, maybe.

 ## Works great with st-multi-model-chat

-This extension was designed to pair with [st-multi-model-chat](https://github.com/Punikki/st-multi-model-chat).
+This extension was designed to pair with [st-multi-model-chat](https://github.com/CATIOR/st-multi-model-chat).
 Assign different AI models (Gemini, Claude, GPT, local models, etc.) to different characters, and MoE Orchestrator will chain their outputs automatically.
 That's the real power — combining the **strengths of different models** into one response.
+But it's optional.

 ## Requirements